Reducing Retinal Blindness Worldwide

 Aim 1: To measure the rates of NAD+ degradation and synthesis in young and aged RPE and retina by testing the hypothesis that RPE is the primary site of NAD+ degradation that is enhanced in aging.
 The lab will measure the concentrations of metabolites in NAD+ metabolism, and measure the rates of NAD degradation and synthesis using stable isotope tracers coupled with mass spectrometry in young and aged mice.

-Aim 2: to evaluate the treatment of acute AMD-like mouse models by inhibiting NAD+ degradation.
+Aim 2: To evaluate the treatment of acute AMD-like mouse models by inhibiting NAD+ degradation.
 We will test the hypothesis that inhibition of NAD+ degradation will boost NAD+ metabolism to protect against oxidative damage and retinal degeneration.
 Dr. Du will use genetic and pharmacologic approaches to inhibit NAD+ degradation and evaluate their protective effects on retinal function and degeneration in AMD-like mouse models.

 Progress in 2022